ronaldbosma/blog/content/blog/where-to-position-specflow-in-the-test-pyramid/index.md

 Cons:
 - Generally faster than UI tests, but still slow compared to unit tests.
 - Can be fragile when the service under test has dependencies to other services.
-- Because of the external dependencies, the service(s) must be deployed on an environment.
+- Because of the external dependencies, the service(s) must be deployed to an environment.
 So, these tests can only be performed in a release pipeline.

 I like to use service test when UI tests are too difficult to setup or to test smaller parts of larger processes.
 They are also great as a smoke test.